The pursuit of youthful beauty has captured the attention of women and men for thousands of years.

 - Excessive sun exposure can lead to photo-damaged skin that’s resistant to collagen synthesis

 Many of these factors involve free radicals.
 When excess free radicals are produced in your skin, say from smoking or too much sun exposure, they attack the skin’s collagen.
-This can lead to the early onset of wrinkling, dryness, and sagginess.
+This can lead to the early onset of lining, dryness and sagginess.

 Slowing Your Losses and Rebuilding Collagen

-First, pay attention to the dirty dozen factors we just discussed.
+First, pay attention to the factors we just discussed.

-Avoiding pollution whenever possible and using air purifiers to clean your indoor air are other important strategies.
-Dirty air and even dust particles can speed up your skin aging.
+Avoiding pollution whenever possible and using air purifiers to clean your indoor air are other helpful strategies.
+Dirty air and even dust particles can speed up your skin aging through collagen loss.

-You’ll find whole home, room, auto, and personal air purifiers in my online store that I personally use and recommend.
+You’ll find top-quality whole home, room, auto and personal air purifiers in our online store.

-Once you’ve slowed the damage, how can you rebuild levels of collagen?
+Once you’ve slowed the damage, there are a number of ways to help rebuild your levels of collagen.

 Several nutrients can help boost your collagen levels:

 - Antioxidants protect against damaging free radicals and enhance the effects of the collagen you have.
-Vegetables like kale, spinach and beet greens stimulate collagen production and protect against free radicals
+Vegetables like kale, spinach and beet greens contain high levels of antioxidants that can help stimulate collagen production and protect against free radicals.